-- Differentiated activities according to SEND and needs. - Different learning materials, resources or specialist equipment to support your child individually and in groups - Using iPad Apps for children with communication difficulties as well as other ICT equipment and programs to support specific needs. - Using a range of software to help children engage with subjects they find difficult.
+- Differentiated activities according to SEND and needs. - Pre teaching and revision of previous content to be taught prior to the lesson. - Different learning materials, resources or specialist equipment to support your child individually and in groups - Using iPad Apps for children with communication difficulties as well as other ICT equipment and programs to support specific needs. - Using a range of software to help children engage with subjects they find difficult.
 This helps children to become independent learners. - Group or individual support, which may involve small groups of children being withdrawn to work with the SENDCO, teacher or TA support - Visual timetables are used in classrooms. - Provision of individually tailored visual support packages for specific children including individual timetables and behavioural charts.